Super White Quartzite – Everything You Need To Know

 What is Quartzite?

 - Quartzite was originally pure quartz sandstone.
 Through the processes of tectonic pressure and compression and heating, it was transformed into quartzite.
 Quartz grains recrystallize and form an interlocking mosaic of quartz crystals and the grainy, rough surface of sandstone becomes smooth and glassy.
 The lenses and streaks in quartzite stone come from the remains of clay, silica, iron oxide, carbonate, and other earlier cementing components.
 Pure quartzite is a non-foliated, hard metamorphic rock that can be recognized by its tones going from pristine white to various shades of gray.
 However, thanks to varying quantities of iron oxide in it, quartzite will often feature a range of red and pink shades.
 Due to the presence of other minerals, quartzite will sometimes have various shades of green, orange, yellow, and blue.
-Because of its lovely looks, quartzite stone is used in decoration as well as a building stone.
+Because of its lovely looks, quartzite stone is used in decoration as well as building stone.
 It is used for floor, wall, and even roof coverings.
 One of the most popular uses is for kitchen countertops.

 What are other quartzite varieties?

 Popular quartzite varieties are White Macaubas, Mother of Pearl, Taj Mahal, and La Dolce Vita.
 There are many varieties.
 The important fact you should have in mind is that different fabricators have different names for quartzite varieties.
-Always ask your fabricator about the softness and the purity of the quartzite you’re considering.
+Always ask your fabricator about the softness and purity of the quartzite you’re considering.
 Also, ask for their experience with this particular stone.

 Can I install a quartzite countertop by myself?